josh-kennedy-7/cmu_msba_team_4_2022/final_project.md

 - Low-visibility into pre-written routines and methods.
 - Coding and structural conventions and practices which were time-consuming to learn.

-The Temporal Fusion Transformer is a recently introduced neural network architecture that combines RNN and CNN design elements. [#TODO CITE: Tft Paper]
+The Temporal Fusion Transformer is a recently introduced neural network architecture that combines RNN and CNN design elements. [[27]](#27)

 ![pic1](images/model_results_tft_diagram_frompaper.png)